jverzani/Swirl.jl/README.md

 ## 🙏 Acknowledgments

-Inspired by the excellent [swirl](https://swirlstats.com/) package for R, which has helped countless people learn R programming.
+Inspired by the excellent [swirl](https://swirlstats.com/) package for `R`, which has helped countless people learn `R` programming.

-Special thanks to the Julia community for creating such an amazing language to teach!
+Special thanks to the `Julia` community for creating and maintaining such an amazing language to teach!

-## 👨‍💻 Author

-Created with ❤️ for the Julia community

 ---